oobanaii/IP-Project/README.md

 1. Go to the "Games" page
 2. Verify that when the cart is empty, no price is displayed
 3. Try to add games to cart and verify that the price changes according to quantity
 4. Verify that you can apply the number of shards to use as well as the promo code.

+#### Voucher:
+1. Click on voucher to redeem
+2. check if shards are deducted from the home page
+3. Verify if shards are minus correctly
+4. Verify once select on redeem , redeem code apear on home page

+#### Shard daily login :
+1. Click on shard check in see if button works
+2. Ensure that the correct amount is added to the total number of shards
+3. Verify that the shard picture have change to done instead of today.
+4. Overall check the shard is the correct amount added

+#### implement mp4 video
+1. tested out to download git hub did not work
+2. Delete mp4 video change and upload to youtube to embed in git hub
+3. Upload in git hub check if vieo run smoothly

 ## Credits
 ### Content